idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer02c.md

 As mentioned above, when using AD-enabled kernels (added through the master action), we must supply them with AD-enabled material properties.
 That's why we select the AD-enabled objects to compute stiffness tensor and stress.
-(The AD-enabled strain calculator us automatically added by the master action.)
+(The AD-enabled strain calculator is automatically added by the master action.)

 Note that in [the first exercise](tensor_mechanics/tutorials/introduction/answer02a.md) we switched to a large strain formulation.
 In case you didn't make that change